Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 % FK notes from 1/3/2020
-% Brian -- let's change your personal repository to coleridge for the binder (or anywhere else)
+% Brian -- let's change your personal repository to coleridge for the binder (or anywhere else) (> done)
 % make use of the side notes for the printed version (we will have them back like the old layout was)
 % 4 levels down in the structuring is too much.
 Check with the editor how they want to do this.
-I would recommend just going with non-numbered sections at that point.
+I would recommend just going with non-numbered sections at that point. (> done)

 Workbooks {#chap:workbooks}